NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

     where

-    * Each text file is a numeric table with the columns separated by a tab, space, or comma.
+    * Each text file is a numeric table with columns separated by a tab, space, or comma.
 Multiple headers can be presented following the symbol %.
     * The number of rows corresponds to the number of training data samples.
-    * Train Points (Input): The number of columns should match the number of RVs presented in the **RV tab** and also match with required inputs of the simulation model provided in the **FEM tab**. **The order of the columns should match thoses of the random variables presented in the RV tab** (See :numref:`figSim4` and :numref:`figSim7` for example.)
+    * Train Points (Input): The number of columns should match the number of RVs presented in the **RV tab** and also match the required inputs of the simulation model provided in the **FEM tab**. **The order of the columns should match those of the random variables presented in the RV tab** (See :numref:`figSim4` and :numref:`figSim7` for example.)
     * System Responses (Output): The number of columns and the order of columns should match the QoI quantities presented in **QoI tab**.
     * Both files need to be provided, and the number of columns for the two files should be the same.
     * See :numref:`figSim4` for example input data sheets.